BIBI78/drf_api/README.md

 1. Manually verified each url path created works & opens without error.

-2. Verified that the CRUD functionality is available in each app via the development version: Comments, Followers, Likes, Beats, Profiles
+2. Verified that the CRUD functionality for each app : Comments, Followers, Likes, Beats, Profiles, Feedback

 - Checked by visiting each link.
-- Creating new item whatever it was.
+- Creating new item  for whatver app.
-- Checking new item URL path.(_very important for mp3_)
+- Checking URL paths.(_very important for mp3_)
-- Editing the item (not available for Likes, Followers or Users)
+- Editing the item (not available for Likes, Followers or Rating)

-3. Ensured search feature for Beats, apps returns results.
-Results not filtered for events:
+3. Ensured search feature for Beats

-- Checked the views file for Beats.
-Filter & search field functions were not indented correctly.
-Once amended, the search bar produced the desired results.

-4. Repeated the steps for the deployed API, and all pages.
+4. Repeated these steps for the deployed API, and all pages.

 - Needed to reset database everytime I edit my models, first I delete the **pycache** file in the migration folder of each app.
 Then clear my database on Elephant SQL then I run this command in the terminal: